ba-st/Buoy/docs/Comparison.md

 - `compareAll:` it's like `compare:` but receives a collection of selectors or blocks.
 - `compareWith: block` receives a two argument block and will add a rule to the checker that evaluates that block with the receiver and target objects.
-It expects that `block` evaluates to a `Boolean`.
+It expects that `block` evaluate to a `Boolean`.

 The property based equality checker has always an implicit rule checking first if the target object is of the same type of the receiver.
 You check all the configured rules by sending `checkAgainst:` to the checker with the target object.

-Buoy also offers a `SequenceableCollectionEqualityChecker` that can be used to compare two sequenceable collections by sending to it the message `check:against:` with both collections.
+Buoy also offers a `SequenceableCollectionEqualityChecker` that can be used to compare two sequenceable collections by sending it the message `check:against:` with both collections.
 It will check that both collections are sequenceable and contains the same elements in the same order.